 To build a powerful, winning movement requires trained and committed organisers who can mobilise Australians around shared values, influence the political process and engage communities to win campaigns.

-The Community Organising Fellowship is an exciting initiative that equips community leaders and non-government organisations’ staff with the skills they need to build community power and capacity and influence decision-makers.
+The Community Organising Fellowship is an exciting initiative that equips community leaders and non-government organisations’ staff with the skills they need to build community power to influence decision-makers.

 From the civil rights movement in the United States to worker rights in Australia, effective organising has been at the heart of countless winning campaigns.

 Training is crucial

 The Community Organising Fellowship is a significant investment in deepening campaign strategy and community organising skills and practices.
 This Fellowship is for campaigners with political experience who have the capacity to develop and implement campaign strategies.
 It creates a cohort of highly skilled and effective organisers.